nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 489
 00:30:05,588 --> 00:30:11,548
-[SPEAKER_06]: I think if we implement that and they're satisfied with what the deliverables are, I don't think it will
+[SPEAKER_06]: I think if we implement that and they're satisfied with what the deliverables are, I don't think it will be a

 490
 00:30:11,528 --> 00:30:14,839